ErikFortune/fgv/libraries/ts-utils/README.md

 * Result\<T\> - Easily combine inline and exception-based error handling
 * Converter\<T\> - Conversion framework especially useful for type-safe processing of JSON

-Also includes a few other much less-developed odds-and-ends borrowed from one project or another - much less polished and more likely change or disappear:
-* ExtendedArray\<T\> - adds a few useful operations to the built-in Array
-* Formattable\<T\> - simple helpers to create mustache wrappers for objects and make them easily printable
-* Logger - A very basic logger suitable for hobby projects
-* RangeOf\<T\> - Generic open or closed ranges of orderable items (numbers, dates, etc)

 ---

 - [Summary](#summary)